MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-requested-objects/code-sample.md

 ---
-title: Code Sample - Filter Reports and Cubes Using requestedObjects
+title: Code sample - Filter reports and cubes using requestedObjects
 description: The code sample for filter reports and cubes using requestedObjects.
 ---